Top Apple Black Friday deals of 2023 on their most popular products

 We put our expert consumer electronics shoppers to the test by asking them to seek out the best Black Friday deals on Apple products that you can take advantage of today.
 Here's a sampling of the awesome deals they found.

-Amazon has slashed the price of the latest and greatest Apple AirPods Pro (2nd Generation) wireless earbuds.
-Right now, Amazon Prime members can purchase them for just $62, which is $187 off off their usual $249 price.
-Non-Amazon Prime members can snag these earbuds for $187 (which is a $62 savings).
+Walmart has slashed the price on the second generation Apple AirPods (2nd Generation) wireless earbuds.
+Right now, you can get them for $189, a savings of $60 over their $249 list price.

 If you're an Apple iPhone, Apple Watch, iPad, MacBook or iMac user, these are the wireless earbuds you want to paired with your gear.
 You get auto pairing between all of your Apple devices, plus the ability to locate the AirPods Pro using the Find My app.

 The Apple AirPods Max are high-end, premium wireless headphones and are a top pick in our best over-the-ear noise cancelling headphones coverage.
-Right now, Amazon Prime members can get these popular headphones for just $355, which is $194 off their regular price.
-If you're not an Amazon Prime member, you can still save 13% and get the AirPods Max for $480.
+Right now, Amazon Prime members can get these popular headphones for just $479, which is $70 off their regular price.

 If you're looking for headphones that sound incredible, especially when you utilize the spatial audio with dynamic head tracking, the Apple AirPods Max are a good choice.
 When listening to supported music or audio from a TV show or movie, it will sound like it's surrounding your head and will automatically adjust with your head movements.